KATE'S MATH LESSONS

 Links and free products mentioned in the webinar are posted below, as well as a few additional resources I think you might also be interested in.

 1) Kate's Math Lessons: Free math lessons with videos and practice quizzes.
-These lessons are always free and available for you to use with your students.
+There is a wide variety of free Pre-Algebra, Algebra 1, Algebra 2, and Geometry lessons available for you to use with your students.
+Many have accompanying digital activities to use that are graded automatically.

 2) EdPuzzle: Make a video interactive by adding in your own questions or notes.
 This is a great way to add in pauses to a video where students have to stop and answer questions before continuing.
 Their Getting Started page has lots of helpful information if you want to learn more about using existing EdPuzzles or making your own.
 They have an entire library you can search to see exactly how to create and assign video lessons, see student reports, export grades, and more.
 Their free version allows you to store up to 20 videos in your account.
 If you refer another teacher, they increase the number of videos you can store.
 There's also a Pro version available for schools to purchase that includes unlimited uploads.